-Foreign Language and Area Studies (FLAS) Awards are funded by the U.S. Department of Education and administered by IRIS National Resource Center (NRC) to assist students in acquiring Arabic, Hebrew, Indonesian, Korean, Pashto (AY22-23), Persian, Portuguese, Swahili, or Turkish language and international studies competencies.
+Foreign Language and Area Studies (FLAS) Awards are funded by the U.S. Department of Education and administered by the Institute for Regional and International Studies National Resource Center (IRIS NRC) to assist students in acquiring Arabic, Hebrew, Indonesian, Korean, Persian, Portuguese, Swahili, and Turkish language and international studies competencies.

 WHO IS ELIGIBLE?